Every student writes a learning diary throughout the course.

 you will be late and have a good reason for that, contact the teachers (email@example.com) as early as possible.

-For the last three learning diaries, the students have one week (until next lecture) for peer assessment.
+For the learning diaries 2-4 the students have one week (until next lecture) for peer assessment.
 Each students reads, grades, and gives feedback to four learning

 diaries.
 Depending on the quality of the feedback, peer-assessment makes